Eco Tips: Swopping to a plant based diet

 • Make gift tags from last year’s recycled cards or simply buy some coloured card and cut it into squares or rectangles.

 • Make your own decorations.
-Cut up coloured paper (pages from colour magazine, strips of reused wrapping paper etc) to make paper chains or pleated chains.
+Cut up coloured paper (pages from colour magazines, strips of reused wrapping paper etc) to make paper chains or pleated chains.

 • If you collected autumn leaves earlier in the season, strings these together to make a decorative chain.